 This post contains affiliate links.

-I have gathered some of the best Christmas STEM activities to help you keep your kids challenged during the cold winter months.
+We have gathered some of the best Christmas STEM activities to help you keep your kids challenged during the cold winter months.

 Filling up those cold days with activities that require kids to use their noggins can be such a daunting task.
 By adding some Christmas STEM activities to your day kids will have engaging activities and experiments to explore and complete.